 - Once fully dry thread with ribbon and hang in the window.

-This is such a simple and adaptable idea.
-Once children have had a first supported go why not let them come up with their own shape ideas and experiment with different coverings such as sequins and glitters.
+These homemade sun catchers are such a simple and adaptable idea.
+Once children have had a first supported go why not let them come up with their own shape ideas and experiment with different coverings such as sequins UK / US and glitters UK / US.

 Our Jewelled Valentine Hearts are hanging in our kitchen window and look really beautiful.
 I think they’d make super gifts too and we’ll definitely be revisting this idea for Christmas baubles in the future.